anchpop/TiledRenderer/Assets/Scripts/readme.md

 4. Add the tilemap script to the Gameobject whose parent you want the tile objects to be!

 Tips:
 To ignore a layer or tile, add the custom property of "ignore" and set it to "true".

+Roadmap (order of importance)
+android/webplayer/uwp integration ✓
-checklist (order of importance) prefab creation check-what-tile-im-in support android/webplayer/uwp integration ✓ empty tile in tileset support flipx ✓, flipy ✓, flipdiagonal support ✓ collision support ✓
+flipx, flipy, flipdiagonal support ✓ collision support ✓ empty tile in tileset support prefab creation tile ignoring ✓
 Quickupdate
 Editor integration
+check-what-tile-im-in support ✓